percona/pmm/doc/source/architecture.rst

 *PMM Client* packages are available for most popular Linux distributions:

-* DEB for Debian and Ubuntu
+* DEB for Debian-based distributions
+  (including Ubuntu and others)
-* RPM for Red Hat Enterprise Linux and CentOS
+* RPM for Red Hat Enterprise Linux derivatives (including CentOS, Oracle Linux, Amazon Linux, and others)

 There are also generic tarball binaries that can be used on any Linux system.